viperML/wrapper-manager/doc/content/_index.md

 ## Changelog

+- 2023-11-06
+  - Users can now pass their own `specialArgs`

 - 2023-10-05
   - Changed wrapper.name.env to be an attrset instead
   - Added the ability to unset a variable with wrapper.name.env.unset